 India, the world’s second most populous country (1.2 billion people) is the world's largest democracy.
 India is a multilingual and multi-ethnic society and home to a diversity of economic conditions.

 What to Expect:

-IFYEs will arrive in Delhi and spend a couple of days there before going to rural host families which will often be shared with at least one other IFYE.
-Exchanges will most likely be hosted in the Punjab province in northwestern India in the fall months (Sept. – Dec.) in 2017.
+IFYEs will arrive in Delhi and spend a couple of days there before going to rural host families, which will often be shared with at least one other IFYE.
+Exchanges will most likely be hosted in the Punjab province in northwestern India in the fall months (Sept. – Dec.).

 IFYEs have learned that flexibility is key to navigating through India.
 Never count on Plan A or B. Just roll with the punches and everything will come together.
 You will soon find that, like the traffic, life in India is a constant ebb and flow.

 Namaskār, also known as namastē, is a form of greeting practiced most in the Indian Subcontinent.
 It is used both while greeting and upon parting company.
 When a person greets another with namaskar, the greeting is accompanied by a slight bow made with hands pressed together, palms touching and fingers pointed upwards and closely positioned in front of the chest.
 Along with this, the word ‘namaskar’ or ‘namaste’ is said to the person who is being greeted.
 The hand position is known as the Namaskar Mudra.
 (Mudra means a particular hand gesture or position.)